Convention on the Elimination of Discrimination against Women (CEDAW)

 Optional Protocol (OP-CEDAW)

-The optional protocol of 6 October 1999 opens the opportunity of an individual complaint process at the Committee on the Elimination of Discrimination against Women in specific cases.
-The Optional protocol entered into force on 22 December 2000 and so far 106 States have ratified it (as at 29 September 2015; current count).
+The Optional Protocol from 6 October 1999, created the opportunity for an individual complaint process with the Committee on the Elimination of Discrimination against Women in specific cases.
+The Optional Protocol entered into force on 22 December 2000, and so far 109 States have ratified it (as of 2 May 2019; current count).

 - Model Form of Submission of Communications to the Committee on the Elimination of Discrimination against Women under the Optional Protocol of the Convention (English, pdf, 3 p.)

 - A guide to CEDAW for legal practictioners